PhilippPaulsen/die-welt-der-formen/README_12_25.md

 - Add a clear introductory explanation:
   - this is a system, not a gallery
-  - patterns result from rules
+  - patterns result from explicit formal rules
+  - the presentation is documentary rather than exploratory
 - Explicitly explain:
   - theme
   - reflection